neurologic/Neurobiology-Movement/editorials/editorials-guidelines.md

 ### Summary Statement
 2-4 sentences.
 What is the aim, scope, and results of your work?
 For example, what motor control problem are you addressing and how would you summarize the solution?
+How did you aim to explore and share on a particular topic?
 What major unknowns are there?
 Or, how are you explaining/viewing a certain phenomena through the lens of the set if focus topics?

 ### Main Content Guidelines